dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

     locales.add("es-419");
     appContext.setLocales(locales);

+    // The name to identify release in the Play Console only, such as an internal code name or build version.
+Default value: the version name appContext.setReleaseName("My release");

+    // Whether the release should be created on draft mode.
+Default value: false appContext.setDraft(true);

-    // The path to the APK to publish appContext.setApkPath("/path/to/apk/file.apk");
+    // The path to the APK / Bundle to publish appContext.setApkPath("/path/to/apk/file.apk");
+    // or
+    appContext.setBundlePath("/path/to/bundle/file.aab");

     // The release track that you're assigning APKs to.
-    // Acceptable values are: TrackType.ALPHA, TrackType.BETA, TrackType.ROLLOUT or TrackType.PRODUCTION
+    // Acceptable values are: TrackType.INTERNAL, TrackType.ALPHA, TrackType.BETA, TrackType.ROLLOUT or TrackType.PRODUCTION
     appContext.setTrackType(TrackType.ALPHA);

-    // Portion of the users who should get the staged rollout version of the APK.
+    // Fraction of users who are eligible to receive the release.
+0 <= fraction < 1
-    // The maximum rollout fraction is 0.5 (50% of users).
-Only used if trackType is TrackType.ROLLOUT.
+    // Only used if trackType is TrackType.ROLLOUT.
 Default value: 0.005 (0.5%)
     appContext.setUserFraction(0.1);

     // Whether the task should fail if the uploaded APK specifies a version code that has already been used.
 Default value: true appContext.setFailOnApkUpgradeVersionConflict(false);

     GooglePlayPublisher.publishApk(new App(appContext));
+    // or
+    GooglePlayPublisher.publishBundle(new App(appContext));

 ###### Release Notes

 Create the following files with the release notes: